Welcome to St Leonard's!

 Meet the Team

-Hello, my name is Mrs Harris – Reception teacher at St Leonard’s.
+Hello, my name is Mrs Harris – Reception teacher and Early Years Phase leader at St Leonard’s.

 With best wishes,